-- 11) There is no ground for supposing that the intermeddling was deliberately done to advance an ulterior motive, for example, to deliberately gain some advantage (financial or otherwise) or to damage the interests of a third party; and - 12) The matter has only come to light because the person who has intermeddled has informed someone of what has happened, for example, where an executor has brought attention to their own intermeddling. - 13) There may be circumstances where Officers of the States of Jersey Health and Social Services Department, Officers of the States of Jersey Housing Department, Officers of the States of Jersey Police, banks or other financial organisations and private nursing homes intermeddle with some part of the moveable estate of a deceased person as a direct result of providing appropriate care and services to that person.
-In such circumstances, the presence of all the following factors shall mean that the case will not generally need to be referred to the Attorney General. - 14) The part of the estate concerned comprises of a cash amount of no more than £500.00 and/or personal effects of minimal value and/or wedding rings and/or engagement rings. - 15) The person who has intermeddled has written notification in advance indicating the approval of their proposed actions from at least one of the heirs or beneficiaries of the estate and that approval shall contain acknowledgement that there are no known heirs or beneficiaries who they may believe might object to the action taken. - 16) The person who has intermeddled has acted reasonably and in the course of their duties. - 17) The person who has intermeddled has acted in good faith and there is no ground for supposing that the intermeddling was deliberately done to gain some advantage (financial or otherwise) or to damage the interests of another party. - 18) The above factors are purely for guidance and the Registrar of Probate is reminded that each case will turn on its own facts. - 19) If the Registrar of Probate is in any doubt as to whether to refer a matter to the Attorney General, then the matter should be so referred.
+- (iv) The person who has intermeddled is a person with no prior experience of legal matters.
+Those with no prior experience of legal matters cannot be expected to have the same level of knowledge about the probate process as those who have had prior experience; and - (v) There is no ground for supposing that the intermeddling was deliberately done to advance an ulterior motive, for example, to deliberately gain some advantage (financial or otherwise) or to damage the interests of a third party; and - (vi) The matter has only come to light because the person who has intermeddled has informed someone of what has happened, for example, where an executor has brought attention to their own intermeddling. - 3) There may be circumstances where Officers of the States of Jersey Health and Social Services Department, Officers of the States of Jersey Housing Department, Officers of the States of Jersey Police, banks or other financial organisations and private nursing homes intermeddle with some part of the moveable estate of a deceased person as a direct result of providing appropriate care and services to that person.
+In such circumstances, the presence of all the following factors shall mean that the case will not generally need to be referred to the Attorney General: - i) The part of the estate concerned comprises of a cash amount of no more than £500 and/or personal effects of minimal value and/or wedding rings and/or engagement rings. - ii) The person who has intermeddled has written notification in advance indicating the approval of their proposed actions from at least one of the heirs or beneficiaries of the estate and that approval shall contain acknowledgement that there are no known heirs or beneficiaries who they may believe might object to the action taken. - iii) The person who has intermeddled has acted reasonably and in the course of their duties. - iv) The person who has intermeddled has acted in good faith and there is no ground for supposing that the intermeddling was deliberately done to gain some advantage (financial or otherwise) or to damage the interests of another party. - 4) The above factors are purely for guidance and the Registrar of Probate is reminded that each case will turn on its own facts. - 5) If the Registrar of Probate is in any doubt as to whether to refer a matter to the Attorney General, then the matter should be so referred.